 Ephesians 4:11-16 “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ: That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive; But speaking the truth in love, may grow up into him in all things, which is the head, even Christ: From whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love.”

 A new believer should be baptized into a church which believes, preaches, practices, and applies the word of God.
 If one’s studies reveal that the church he is a member of does not honor and glorify God by accurate Bible teaching and practice, he should seek out another church.
-One solid Bible church is Old Paths Baptist Church or Northfield, Minnesota.
-Some good Bible teachers and teachings can be found online, but most online teachers and ministries are heretical and apostate.
-Old Paths Baptist Church and Pastor Jason Cooley offer excellent Bible teaching to both their church body and the world; to the world through their online broadcasts.
+Some good Bible teachers and teachings can be found online, but most online teachers and ministries are heretical and/or apostate.

 To effectively learn correct Bible doctrine, the saved student must start with Genesis 1.1 and proceed, in diligent study, to Revelation 22.21.
 Do not just read.
 Pick out a doctrine which you wish to understand.
 Take notes.
 In your notes, quote each verse, verses, chapters, etc. which develop the doctrine you are studying.
 With the computer this is easy, especially if you have a good King James Bible software program which allows you to easily copy and paste verses.
 This author uses SwordSearcher software which has instant access to many commentaries on each verse and many other extremely helpful properties that greatly speed up your studies.